-The cooking time will vary depending on your method, so just keep a close eye.
+The cooking time on these will vary depending on your method, so just keep a close eye.
 Then dinner is served!
 If you want to skip the butter, you can swap in olive oil.
-You can never go wrong with chicken foil packs.
+You can never go wrong with chicken foil packets.

 5. Creamy Salsa Verde Chicken, Rice, and Veggies

 In the mood for Mexican food?
 Whether you're heating up the grill or turning on the oven, this Creamy Salsa Verde Chicken, Rice, and Veggie recipe is bursting with flavor.
 Black beans, roasted corn, melted pepper jack, and of course verde salsa dress your seasoned chicken in this all in one pack.

 When prepping your pack, there are a few tips to be noted.
 First, opt for a 7-ounce piece of chicken.
 It's the ideal size for cooking thoroughly without leaving you with dry chicken.
 It also helps to coat the foil in non-stick cooking spray to ensure the rice won't stick.
 Oh, and use a heavy duty to foil to completely seal in all the mouthwatering ingredients.

 6. Foil Packet Sweet Potato Tacos

 Who doesn't loves tacos?!
 While the filling options are endless, the combination of sweet potato, blue corn chips, black beans, avocado, jalapeño, and ground beef in this recipe are a winner.

 7. Loaded Nachos

 No mess, no fuss Loaded Nachos are the easiest foil packet meal around.
-Load up your tortilla chips with black beans, juicy tomatoes, shredded Monterey Jack cheese, and some green onions for a quick lunch, dinner, or depending upon your ingredients, breakfast.
+Load up your tortilla chips with black beans, juicy tomatoes, shredded Monterey Jack or mozzarella cheese, and some green onions for a quick lunch, dinner, or depending upon your ingredients, breakfast.
 Eat as a side dish or a main dish!